Catalog Advanced Search

 CLSI is approved as a provider of continuing education programs in the clinical laboratory sciences by the ASCLS P.A.C.E.® Program.

-Participate in CLSI's webinar to gain knowledge on the latest method evaluation standards, get a sneak peek of EP47, and engage in a Q&A session addressing important topics in the industry.
+Participate in CLSI's webinar to gain knowledge on the latest method evaluation guidelines, get a sneak peek of EP47, and engage in a Q&A session addressing important topics in the industry.

 Tuesday, November 12, 2024, 1:00 PM ET